lordi/borg-remote/README.md

 which is very slow.

-This repository contains a Docker image for a local borg server and a script that will spin up a local borg server, connect via SSH to remote server and backup your files via a SSH tunnel.
+This repository contains a Docker image for a local borg server and a script that will spin up the borg server, connect to a remote SSH server and backup your files via a SSH tunnel to the local borg server.
 This way, the file collector will be fast as it runs on the remote server but the backup will still be stored locally.

 Based on [grantbevis/borg-server](https://github.com/grantbevis/borg-server).